mskim/buisness_card/README.md

 1. order is created and email is sent to printer
 1. step and repeated card is created for the memeber, if needed
 1. pdf and files and step and repeated card are dropped to printer's Dropbox.

-# TODO
-- space_removed_name, name_with_no_space
-- take care of duplicate named members name(a), name(b)
-- step&repeat
-- qrcode
-- undopdf, extract images from current pdf namecard
-	- convert pdf to pgscript if possible

-2015 8 11
-	- deploy to demo server

-2015 8 10
-	- edit member
-		fix, strong parameter with serialize Hash with unknown keys fix, view code for variables with field_for, so we can input variables dynamically from excel sheet.

-2015 8 8
-	- return to welcome page after order show
-	- render pdf
-		member.generate_pdf
-	- render jpg, page1, page2
-		move jpg to public folder

-## Tables

-### Agent
-- name
-- email
-- cell

-### Printer (Printer)
-- name
-- email
-- cell

-- belongs_to :agent
-- has_many :companies
-- has_many :orders

-### Company
-- belongs_to :printer
-- contact
-- email
-- company_info

-### Member
-- name
-- email
-- title
-- division
-- cell
-- member_info
-- belongs_to :company

-### Order
-- member_id
-- unit_ordered
-- delivery_method
-- belongs_to :printer

-## Role

-### Admin,
-- can do everything

-### Agent,
-- agents are the sales people who have recruited printers
-- can create new printer

-### Printer,
-- can create new company
-- can create new member

-### Member
-- can edit his own data
-- can order his card

-## Welcome Page

-- login, for admin, agent, printers
-- sign-up
-- email input field

-## Member show page
-## Member edit page

-## Member order page

-## About Page

-## ContactUs Nearest Printers Page